Facebook takes its deepest dive yet into community service

 Facebook has an ambitious mission to "bring the world closer together" and it hopes its newest set of tools can help.

 At the social network's second annual Social Good Forum, CEO Mark Zuckerberg on Wednesday announced it's making upgrades to its fundraiser feature, introducing a new mentorship connection program and allowing its Safety Check feature to work on outside websites.
-Zuckerberg also discussed Facebook's suicide prevention algorithm at the event in New York.
+Zuckerberg also discussed Facebook's new suicide prevention program at the New York event.

 "For all the things that are trying to pull people apart, if we can focus on strengthening our community, that will help us find common ground," Zuckerberg said.